-Purefarma Solutions Inc. ("Purefarma") is a wholly owned subsidiary with its head office in Kelowna, British Columbia.
-A leader in extraction techniques and processing, Purefarma has deployed its team and devotes its efforts on Heritage's processing activities.
-Purefarma is strategic to the Company's vertically integrated business strategy for its extraction and processing capabilities.
-It also works closely with the Company's newest wholly owned operating entity, Calyx Life Sciences Corp. ("Calyx") (formerly, BriteLife Sciences Ltd.) on medical and educational initiatives.
+Purefarma Solutions Inc. ("Purefarma") is a wholly owned subsidiary and Heritage brand.
+A leader in extraction techniques and processing, Purefarma devotes its efforts to Heritage's processing activities, and the Purefarma brand is strategic to the Company's vertically integrated business strategy for its extraction and processing capabilities, and consumer facing brands.